StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 #### Changelog

+1.2.3 Switch web page should be ok now 💥

 1.2.2 Dome web page should be ok now 💥

 1.2.1 Solved bug that cause a slow response from api server port 80